Using Page Layouts

 You can also automate the submission of records from a particular layout for approval by managers.

-Zylker Mobiles requires several processes to be automated for the Potentials modules.
+Zylker Mobiles requires several processes to be automated for the Deals modules.
 Following are some of them.

-- Whenever the stage of a potential in the Mobile Sale layout is Closed Won, assign a task called “Initiate QA and Dispatch” to Charles Stone.
+- Whenever the stage of a deal in the Mobile Sale layout is Closed Won, assign a task called “Initiate QA and Dispatch” to Charles Stone.

-- Whenever the stage of a potential in the Mobile Service layout is Closed Won, assign a task called “Initiate Service” to Fathima Yilmaz.
+- Whenever the stage of a deal in the Mobile Service layout is Closed Won, assign a task called “Initiate Service” to Fathima Yilmaz.

-- Whenever the Stage of a potential is updated to Issue Assessment, send an alert to the associated contact - “Your request is being assessed”.
+- Whenever the Stage of a deal is updated to Issue Assessment, send an alert to the associated contact - “Your request is being assessed”.

 - Whenever the field “Reason for return” in the Mobile Sales layout is updated to Faulty device, automatically move the record from Mobile Sales to the Mobile Service layout.